-Below is a version of Tom Bulleit’s affidavit with my notes in red.
-The draft was emailed to me on Monday, August 22nd, 2011 (see original email screen capture below).
+Below is a version of my father's, Tom Bulleit’s, affidavit with my notes in red.
+The draft was emailed to me on Monday, August 22nd, 2011 (original email screen capture on left).
 My father was asking for my help in case he “missed something.”
 By Tom Bulleit asking for my help, it proves that I was privy to and part of the entire history of the brand, and negates Tom’s prior claims that I was not.

-So the reader understands the context of this affidavit, as of 2011, Tom Bulleit had been working with Diageo as an ambassador since around 2005.
+When Tom Bulleit submitted this affidavit in 2011, he had been working with Diageo as an ambassador since around 2005.
 For a company to ask for Tom to verify intellectual property and family history almost 6 years later is very odd considering Tom Bulleit had been traveling/ marketing/ selling for Diageo nationally and internationally for at least five years at this point with an unverified backstory.
 This proves wanton deception on Diageo’s part in their marketing materials and backstory of the brand.
-If you read this unsigned "draft" affidavit, you will note that Tom was only a part-time consultant (just like Hollis Bulleit), and his duties as a founder are unclear.
-He never claims to be a master distiller, yet as you see in the screen capture to the left Tom is still lying.
+Note that Tom was only a part-time consultant (just like Hollis Bulleit), and his duties as a founder are unclear.

-Tom only mentions one female ever contributing to the brand: his daughter, Hollis Bulleit.
+Tom mentions only one female ever contributing to the brand: his daughter, Hollis Bulleit.
 He speaks of his second wife's lineage and her help with the initial business loan but he does not refer to her in any official capacity holding any official titles.
-That's right, Tom Bulleit, this self proclaimed feminist mentions NOT ONE WOMAN other than me even though at one point the majority of the internal Bulleit team was female run and directed from low to high management levels (including Senior Vice President).
-He does not mention Steve Beal as pivotal to the brand, he does not honor the mixologist community or give them credit for the conception or growth of the brand, or Fran Taylor as integral to the naming of the brand.
-He does not mention Proof Media Mix at all, or any of the Diageo brand managers as integral to the brand.
-Neither does he mention my domestic partnership as of September 16th, 2008 with my longtime partnership with now wife Cher.
+Neither does he mention my domestic partnership as of September 16th, 2008 with my longtime partnership with now spouse, Cher.

 STATE OF KENTUCKY